XRPLF/xrpl-dev-portal/content/concepts/tokens/nft-reserve-requirements.md

 ## Base Reserve

-You account must set aside a base reserve, currently 10 XRP.
+Your account must set aside a base reserve, currently 10 XRP.
 The base reserve XRP amount is subject to change.
 See [Base Reserve and Owner Reserve](reserves.html#base-reserve-and-owner-reserve).

 ## Owner Reserve